mgunyho/tere/README.md

    - Install `tere` with [Scoop](https://scoop.sh) by running `scoop install tere`.
    - Build from source, see [below](#hacking).

-1. Configure your shell to `cd` to the folder printed by `tere` when it exits.
-It has to be usually done using a function or alias, since a subprocess cannot change the working directory of the parent.
+### Step 2.
+Configure your shell to `cd` using `tere`

+`tere` only prints a folder when it exits.
+To make your shell actually `cd` to this folder, you have to define a function or alias, since the working directory cannot be changed by a subprocess.
 See instructions for your shell below.

     <details>
     <summary>Bash/Zsh</summary>